- This event has passed.

 “DOES THE ONLINE SPACE ALLOW WOMEN IN MEDIA TO CHALLENGE STEREOTYPING AND MISREPRESENTATION?”

-On March 21 2019, GFMD will be co-hosting a media development panel as part of NGO CSW63.
+On 21 March 2019, GFMD will co-host a media development panel as part of NGO CSW63.
 The event aims to explore the ways in which women are harnessing online spaces to challenge the stereotyping and misrepresentation that is present in traditional media.
 A panel of women journalists and other media professionals will discuss the various successes and challenges they have faced in their efforts to develop an online presence.

 GFMD is co-organising the event alongside member organisations Fondation Hirondelle, Free Press Unlimited (FPU), International Media Support (IMS), Internews, IREX, and the Media Diversity Institute (MDI).